Large banners saying "Prepare yourself for the coming of the Messiah!" have been shown in the whole of Israel for several years.

 show is not identical to the entrance of the museum, which is inside the city

 walls behind the Jaffa gate, but is outside the old city to the right of the

 West of the old city, 500 m south-west of the Jaffa gate, there is the picturesque quarter Yemin Moshe.
 The wonderful view of the old city , the beautiful paths running along flowerbeds make this place a romantic inside tip for visiting Jerusalem, especially by night.
 At the southern end of HaTiqwa path (south of HaMetsuda path), on a platform embellished with luxuriant vegetation (stairs above HaTiqwa path) to the south, you can find a stone inscribed with a quotation from 1 Samuel 2:26: "More and more the child Samuel grew on, and was in favour both with the Lord, and also with men."

-South of the old city on Mount Zion, there is the "Chamber of the
+In the west of the City od David and south of the old city on Mount Zion, there is the "Chamber of the

 Holocaust" memorial which was built before Yad WaShem.
 A quotation from

 Obadiah 17 in Hebrew and English:"And on Mt.
 Zion there will be a

 sanctuary for survivors and it will be holy." is inscribed above the